mahammadali-rz/bmw_hackaton/README.md

 The workflow includes **EDA, preprocessing, feature engineering, imputation, and model preparation** for XGBoost-based feature importance extraction.

-> ⚠️ Note: Model training was halted due to the inclusion of the identifier column (`physical_part_id`).
+> ⚠️ Note: Model training was halted due to the error.
 Once fixed, the pipeline will produce a ranked list of the most impactful sensors.

 ---